outdatedbrowser/outdated-browser/README.md

 <br>Read through the issues or report new ones.
 <br>Write some tests to make sure we don't accidentally break each other's code.
 <br>Send a pull request.

+**TRANSLATIONS** <br>
+Rename with a proper language abbreviation: it — italian , de — german, fr — french, nl — dutch , br — brazilian portuguese, etc. <br>
+NOTE: we are using a two letter code for the language.
+If you have variations of the same language use URL country code, e.g.: br—brazilian portuguese; us—american english

 ## Team